knrafto/MathSymbolsInput/README.md

 Not yet, but hopefully soon.

-## Can I use a custom keyboard layout instead of QWERTY?
+## Can I use a different keyboard layout besides the US keyboard layout?

 Yes.
-By default, macOS uses the last selected keyboard layout.
+By default, Math Symbols Input uses the last selected keyboard layout.
+However, [dead keys](https://en.wikipedia.org/wiki/Dead_key) and press-and-hold unfortunately do not work while the input method is active, so you'll need to switch away from the input method to type letters with diacritics.

 # Inspirations